scott20050218/Parallel-Computing-xu/README.md

 #### **3. Problem Statement**

-Analyze the frequency and distribution patterns of punctuation usage across large volumes of text files
+Analyze the frequency and distribution patterns of Place ~~punctuation~~ usage across large volumes of history text files

-Assist linguists, writers, and editors in understanding punctuation conventions within writing styles
+The Relationship Between Geographic Coordinates and History

 #### **4. Project Goals**

-Implementing a High-Performance Punctuation Analysis System
+Implementing a High-Performance Place ~~Punctuation~~ Analysis System

 Supports processing text data at the GB/TB level